Our Process

 Phase #2

-Engaging OS imposes some design constraints in that apart from publicly-accessible screens, there are only two main types of screens: 1) role dashboards, comprising sets of consoles each displaying a table; and 2) ports, being mostly forms.
+Engaging OS imposes some design constraints in that apart from public-facing ones, there are only two main types of screens: 1) role dashboards, comprising sets of consoles each displaying a table; and 2) ports, being mostly forms.
 Within these constraints, we express and build on your brand, striving for elegance.

 We value consistency.
 Luckily for our medium, consistency makes a software system not only easier to use but also easier to produce.